-2 Will be an employer representative on the board.

-3 Advisory capacity

-4 CLGU representative will have observer status due to also undertaking the Government's area lead role of working with and assessing the HEY LEP.
+- This individual will be undergo an appointment process and will attend in their capacity as the Chair of their respective working group. - Will be an employer representative on the board. - Advisory capacity - CLGU representative will have observer status due to also undertaking the Government's area lead role of working with and assessing the HEY LEP.